clutter/wt-client/README.md

       page_uuid: '5bf86c66-1d3a-4b69-9a4e-e33ce421d791',
       // Epoch MS at the time of the event
       ts: '1634596872864'
-      // The second parameter passed to wt.track is merged into the event
+      // Known parameters passed to wt.track are converted to snake case and merged with the event
+      kind: 'event',
       category: 'user_interaction',
       action: 'click',
       label: 'What\'s your zip code?',